c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 - EDR tools should be finetuned to be sensible in detecting any attempt to copy or temper system files such as `ntds.dit`, etc.. and block any direct access to those files.

-- Limit who has access to your company domain controllers, I mean someone from HR, Marketing, etc… should not be able to RDP to your domain controllers, make sense right?, you need to restrict administrative access.
+- Limit who has access to your company domain controllers, I mean someone from HR, Marketing, etc… should not be able to RDP to your domain controllers, it makes sense right?
+You need to restrict administrative access as much as possible.

 - Make sure your Organization can detect at least well-know TTPs being used by advanced APT groups such as:
   - [ATT&CK Technique : OS Credential Dumping: LSASS Memory (T1003.001)](https://attack.mitre.org/techniques/T1003/001/)